The Thanksgiving Blizzard of 1983

 This year, you may want to take some time to give thanks that you’re not currently living through the Thanksgiving Blizzard of 1983.
 Find out why!

-Though winter doesn’t officially begin until December 22nd, snow on Thanksgiving is not an unusual occurrence.
+Though winter does not officially begin until December 22nd, snow on Thanksgiving is not an unusual occurrence.
 In some regions, particularly in the mountains, snowfall routinely begins in mid-to-late October and carries right on through the official start of spring.
 Anyone who lives in the Rocky Mountains knows that early snow is just a part of life in this gorgeous region.
-Still, thirty-five years ago, residents of Denver, Colorado, were caught off guard by a Thanksgiving blizzard of epic proportions.
+Still, in 1983, residents of Denver, Colorado, were caught off guard by a Thanksgiving blizzard of epic proportions.

 The Thanksgiving Blizzard